Can you be dismissed for actions outside of the workplace?

 In this case, the employee (CJD) was in a relationship with a fellow employee (LC).
 One evening, at home, they had an argument involving physical contact.
 They both raised their voices and CJD kicked the door.
 CJD was arrested and charged with assault.
 LC was not arrested.
 CJD said that he was acting in self defence, which the court accepted…

-If you are registered and logged in to the site, click on the link below to read the rest of the Winckworth Sherwood briefing.
-If not, please register or sign in with your details below.
+Click on the link below to read the rest of the Winckworth Sherwood briefing.